Cruise on Loch Katrine

 Loch Katrine on the Map

 Loch Katrine is a fantastic destination in the heart of the Trossachs.
-This guide is mainly about the Trossachs Pier area, and we have a separate guide to Stronachlachar.
+This guide is mainly about the Trossachs Pier section of Loch Katrine, and we have a separate guide to Stronachlachar at its other end.

 Zoom in and out of the map for the location of the loch and its piers.
-Steamship Sir Walter Scott returned last summer, sailing again after an extensive restoration.
-In this updated guide, find out more about that and the fantastic adventures available on or by Loch Katrine.
+Steamship Sir Walter Scott returned in the Summer of 2023, sailing again after an extensive restoration.
+In this updated guide, find out more about that and the many adventures available on or by Loch Katrine.

 Loch Katrine Visitor Information

-This guide is updated for the 2024 season with the latest information to help you plan a trip to Loch Katrine for a stay, sail, walk or cycle.
-Loch Katrine is one of the highlights of the Trossachs Trail which has a rich history and outstanding beauty and is part of the Great Trossachs Forest.
+This guide is updated regularly with the latest information to help you plan a trip to Loch Katrine for a stay, sail, walk, or cycle.
+Loch Katrine is one of the highlights of the Trossachs Trail, which has a rich history and outstanding beauty and is part of the Great Trossachs Forest.

 Getting to Loch Katrine

 The approach to Loch Katrine in the Trossachs is a spectacular journey.
-As well as the pretty road from nearby Callander (10 miles), there are two breathtaking routes from Aberfoyle (7 miles).
+In addition to the pretty road from nearby Callander (10 miles), there are two breathtaking routes from Aberfoyle (7 miles).

 The most popular of the two is the A821, better known as Duke's Pass is for Trossachs Pier.
 This winding road was built in the 19th century for the Duke of Montrose and then upgraded to accommodate the growing number of Victorian tourists drawn to Loch Katrine.

-The other option is the B829 from Aberfoyle to Stronachlachar, at the northern end of Loch Katrine.
-A slow and winding, single-track road, popular with cyclists with stunning scenery alongside Lochs ArdChon and Arklet.
+The other option is the B829 from Aberfoyle to Stronachlachar, at the western end of Loch Katrine.
+A slow and winding, single-track road, popular with cyclists for the stunning scenery alongside Lochs ArdChon and Arklet.
 Make sure you know which end of Loch Katrine you wish to visit as you can’t drive between the two piers, although walking and cycling along the 14-mile road between them is possible.

 Loch Katrine's History

-Loch Katrine in the Trossachs is full of history; it was the birthplace of clan leader and later outlaw Rob Roy MacGregor.
+Loch Katrine in the Trossachs is full of history; it was the birthplace of clan leader and later outlaw Rob Roy MacGregor; there are plenty of stories about him on this website.
 For over 160 years, Loch Katrine has provided a fresh water supply for Glasgow and much of West and Central Scotland.
-On October 14th 1859, Queen Victoria visited to open the waterworks and travelled the length of Loch Katrine on a steamer, a trip that is still as popular today.
+On October 14th, 1859, Queen Victoria visited to open the waterworks and traveled the length of Loch Katrine on a steamer, a trip that is still as popular today.

 Loch Katrine Circular Cruises